duncanmwanik/KiCad-Projects/README.md

-# A collection of my earlier PCB projects using KiCAD.
+# A collection of my some of my PCB projects using KiCAD, with C++ and Flutter software.

 # Smart Tap